Understanding Video Aspect Ratios and How It Can Affect Your Video Quality

 Choosing the Best Aspect Ratios for Live Streaming

 The lack of post-production editing in hosting a live broadcast makes it extra challenging.
 As such, proper planning is required since your content will immediately be consumed by your audience the moment it is created.
-To ensure the best video quality for your live stream, it is recommended to use a video aspect ratio that follows the standard video streaming protocol.
-This demands two important things, namely universal playback and relatively small file size.
-Using the 16:9 aspect ratio allows you to cross out both.

 Since 16:9 is the international standard for aspect ratio and resolution, there is no need to worry about it not being compatible with other video players or devices.
-It is also highly important that when broadcasting live, the video aspect ratio you are using with your recording equipment must be compatible with the streaming platform you are using.
-Since you won’t have the chance to edit or reshoot your live broadcast, you wouldn’t want anything to be cut out of the screen.

 Conclusion